 According to UNAIDS, one person dies as a result of AIDS every minute around the world.
 The prevalence of HIV among children, and especially among young girls, is compounded by persistent challenges in accessing healthcare, particularly in sub-Saharan Africa.
 These inequalities underline the urgent need for a collaborative and coordinated response.
 In response to this situation, L’Initiative prioritizes pediatric HIV, focuses on fighting gender inequality, and devotes attention to protecting marginalized groups, especially when they are criminalized.
 We facilitate access to screening, in particular through community stakeholders, and support advocacy to promote universal access to sexual and reproductive health and rights (SRHR).

-technical assistance missions relating to HIV/AIDS between 2018 and 2021
+relating to HIV/AIDS between 2018 and 2021

-projects funded to fight HIV in children and teenagers between 2018 and 2021
+funded to fight HIV in children and teenagers between 2018 and 2021

-committed to projects with an HIV component between 2018 and 2021
+with an HIV component between 2018 and 2021

 Tuberculosis: a cruel paradox